rossbgrafana/makalu-intro-to-o11y/intro-to-olly.md

 * Wondering about ones you can't see directly, but know there's an issue
 * Setting way too many alerts
 * Not being able to determine root causes for complex issues

+Moving to Observability means not just being passive about what's happening, but starting to be proactive and ask important "hmm, what if..." kind of questions.

 ### 2.2 Moving from Monitoring to Observability